Azrea631/Daily-Companion/README.md

 # DailyCompanion

-**An Android companion app to keep you organized, informed, and motivated — entirely mobile-built.**
+**An Prototype Android companion app to keep you organized, informed, and motivated — entirely mobile-built.**

 ---